0xPolygonID/tutorials/mkdocs/docs/issuer/setup-issuer-ui.md

     #### Create Docker Configuration Files

-    Make sure you are in the root folder and then make a copy of the following environment variables files:
+    Make sure you are in the root folder and then make a copy of the `.env-api.sample`, `.env-issuer.sample`, `.env-ui.sample` environment variables files:

     ```bash
-    # FROM: ./

     cp .env-api.sample .env-api;
     cp .env-issuer.sample .env-issuer;
-    # (Optional - For issuer UI)
     cp .env-ui.sample .env-ui;
     ```

+    `.env-issuer` is used to configure the api-issuer.
+It contains the needed configuration to start the node such as the infrastructure configuration (postgres/redis/vault), the blockchain variables in to be able to publish the state, the basic auth variables and other variables.

+    `.env-api` is used to configure the api-ui.
+This file allows the user to configure the basic auth of the api-ui, the serverURL and others.

+    `.env-ui` is used to configure the UI with the user/password UI protection and the block explorer that will be used, among other variables.

     #### Node Issuer Configuration

     The `.env-issuer` will be loaded into the [Docker compose initializer](https://github.com/0xPolygonID/issuer-node/blob/develop/infrastructure/local/docker-compose.yml).

+    This configuration involves 2 procedures: acquiring a blockchain URL by an RPC provider and setting up a public URL.

+    ##### Acquiring a blockchain URL by an RPC provider

     Any of the following RPC providers can be used: